The new Massachusetts hands-free driving law is a complete ban on any use of a handheld mobile device while driving. It takes effect on 2/23/2020.

 Make sure you send in the citation within 4 days to request a clerk magistrate’s hearing, where we can often work out a deal to avoid the criminal charge actually being issued.

-Yes.
-We recently won a case at a Clerk Magistrate’s Hearing where an 18 year old struck a telephone pole due to driving while texting, and was charged with operating a motor vehicle to endanger (negligent operation).
+Not if you can win the case.
+We recently won a case at a Clerk Magistrate’s Hearing where an 18-year-old struck a telephone pole due to driving while texting, and was charged with operating a motor vehicle to endanger (negligent operation).

 As you can see, even with a difficult distracted driving case and a young driver, we can often find ways to make the case that a criminal record would be extremely detrimental to a person.